Show All Answers

 Payment coupons are included in tax bills and allow citizens to pay taxes in four payments.

-Search and/or pay tax bills from 2019 by visiting the BillBridge Tax Search website.
+Search and/or pay tax bills by visiting the BillBridge Tax Search website.

 Please see your bill or receipt.
 If you need additional information, please call the Tax Assessor office at 704-216-8558.